-AboutI am Karan Bajaj, bestselling novelist and striving yogi, who who now lives in Mumbai, India, where I also head the Discovery Channel.
+AboutI am Karan Bajaj, bestselling novelist and striving yogi, now based in Mumbai, India.
 More than 100,000 people read my work on writing and meditation every week.
 You can join us by signing up here or contact me at karan<at>karanbajaj.com.

 If you decide to join, you can expect to:

 I’ve been practicing meditation for five years now ever since my mother died from cancer, forcing me to reflect on the shortness and futility of my unexamined life.

 For a year, my wife and I lived for long periods in silence practicing Vipassana meditation and learning Hatha yoga in the middle of a secluded forest ashram in India with monkeys and snakes as companions.

 I believe meditation is a “lion’s roar”, a full-throated cry for a man to understand his true purpose in a silent, uncaring universe not a soft new-agey blend of “vibrations”, “chakras”, “energy fields” and “just let go” instructions.

 After 5 years of practicing meditation, I now finally feel I’m in a position to share what I’ve learnt.
 Barely.
 I’ll share the tip of the iceberg I’ve seen.
 You have to discover the rest on your own.
 I don’t know much but what I know is real and will impact your life.